NoMBe: Influences

 In an interview with Billboard Magazine, NoMBe cited Daft Punk and Gorillaz as major influences on his approach to music production.
 He has also mentioned a wide variety of influences including Red Hot Chili Peppers, Henri Mancini, Bill Withers, N.E.R.D., Stevie Wonder, RJD2, Bonobo, Marvin Gaye, MGMT, Al Green, the Beatles, Radiohead, Toro Y Moi, Unknown Mortal Orchestra, Nile Rodgers, Pete Rock, Quantic, Tame Impala & George Clinton.

 Personal life

 In July 2020, shortly after the murder of George Floyd by former police officer Derek Chauvin, McBeth was involved in sheltering a group of young protesters after police had opened fire using rubber bullets and teargas at a nearby Hollywood intersection.
 NoMBe, who had been held at gunpoint by police days prior, allowed the protestors to utilize his studio and spend the night.
 The resulting investigation by the West Hollywood Police Department prompted an eviction from his commercial music studio.

 In early 2021, NoMBe moved to Hawaii, where he currently operates a recording studio music studio.

-As of 2022 he has been dating actress Sulem Calderon.
+In 2022 he dated actress Sulem Calderon.